panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 Render prop is an efficient technique to design React components.
 However, one problem that affects its usability is the render props callback hell.

-For simple situations when the render prop results are used in a chain, the function composition or class component approaches work well.
+For simple situations when the render props results are used in a chain, the function composition or class component approaches work well.

-But if you have a more complex case, with multiple render prop callbacks using the result of each other, `react-adopt` will make your code lighter and easier to understand.
+But if you have a more complex case, with multiple render props callbacks using the result of each other, `react-adopt` will make your code lighter and easier to understand.

 *Do you know other effective ways to solve render props callback hell?
 Please write a comment below!*